 Mark Colvin - Board Chair

 Mark Colvin attended Baylor University where he received a B.B.A. in Accounting.
 Mark worked with Arthur Andersen, LLP in Houston and obtained his Certified Public Accountant's license after which he spent time in London, England studying and working.
-Mark has spent a significant amount of time in public accounting and has worked with many large public companies, including the time he served as a financial manager for Browning-Ferris Industries.
-He has been a Financial Controller for several startup dot.coms and has operated his own landscape design business.
-He is currently Chief Financial Officer for Advertising Production Resources, an advertising consulting firm located in Denver with offices around the world.
+Mark has spent a significant amount of time in public accounting and has worked with many large public companies, including the time he served as a financial manager at Browning-Ferris Industries, First Data Corporation, and Advertising Production Resources.
+He is currently Chief Financial Officer at The Home Ranch, a high-end dude ranch near Steamboat Springs, Co.
 Mark is familiar with nonprofits and has provided accounting and financial services to many small organizations.
 He has also served as a volunteer for the nonprofit organization, Young Life.
 In addition to his academic and professional background, Mark is an avid outdoorsman having climbed Mt.
-Kilimanjaro, nearly 50 of Colorado's "14ers" and depending on the season, finds himself snowboarding, golfing, fishing or biking.
-Ed and Zeke, Mark's 12-year-old and 5-year-old, respectively, German shorthair Pointers also keep Mark on the go.
+Kilimanjaro, 50 of Colorado's "14ers" and depending on the season, finds himself snowboarding, golfing, fishing or biking.
+Zeke, Mark's 7-year-old German shorthair Pointer also keeps Mark on the go.

 Beth Pann - Board Vice Chair & Development Committee Chair

-Beth Pann is the Director of Development & Outreach for the National Society of High School Scholars, an international honor society founded by Claes Nobel, senior member of the family that established the Nobel Prizes.
-With 18 years in the nonprofit sector, Beth has extensive experience in fund development and communications, strategic and sustainability planning, and donor cultivation and stewardship.
+Beth Pann is the Vice President of the National Society of High School Scholars, an international honor society founded by Claes Nobel, senior member of the family that established the Nobel Prizes.
+With 20 years in the nonprofit sector, Beth has extensive experience in business development and communications, strategic and sustainability planning, and donor cultivation and stewardship.
 Previously, Beth was the Director of Development for Usher’s New Look Foundation.
 She has also served as the Strategic Initiatives Development Officer for the Woodruff Arts Center, the parent company to the Alliance Theatre, Atlanta Symphony Orchestra, High Museum of Art, and Young Audiences in Atlanta, Georgia.
 Before Woodruff, Beth led the fund development and brand awareness programs for The Bridge, a residential center for abused teenagers, and Rainbow House, an emergency shelter for children.
 Her career in the nonprofit sector began with the Charles G. Koch Charitable Foundation and the Choral Arts Society of Washington in Washington, D.C.
 Beth holds a Bachelor of Arts Degree in Art History from Denison University.
 Personal interests include international travel, visual and performing arts, fitness and nutrition.

 Ken Merlo - Board Treasurer

 Ken Merlo works for Town Hall Capital, LLC, a financial services firm and in the financial services industry, since 2003 and is now a Chief Compliance Officer.
 Ken capitalizes on extensive legal compliance, fundraising, and marketing expertise in securing capital for hedge funds and private equity funds.
 Ken serves as an in-house general counsel and compliance officer.
 Ken has served as the Executive Director of the Chances for Children foundation, where he assumed sole responsibility for overseeing all day-to-day operations, including program and development work.
 The Duchess of York, Sarah Ferguson, chaired this foundation.
 Ken was the President and CEO of Consulting for Architects, a job placement and recruiting firm.
-He has served for eight years for the 49th East 86th Street Inc. (NYC Co-op) where he served as Board President for five years.
 He has also served as a Board Member since 2003 for the NYC non-profit the Association for Rehabilitative Case Management & Housing.
 He is the proud father of a New York City undergraduate and together they travel extensively to developing countries throughout Africa and Asia.

 Bill Watts - Board Secretary

-Bill Watts is an attorney and currently serves as the Director of Regulatory Affairs and Chief Compliance Officer for Morgan Creek Capital Management, an investment advisory firm based in Chapel Hill, North Carolina.
-Prior to Morgan Creek, Bill served as a Staff Attorney with the United States Securities and Exchange Commission’s Division of Enforcement in Washington, DC.
+Bill Watts is an attorney with Sutherland Asbill and Brennan in Washington, DC.
+Before Sutherland, Bill served as the Director of Regulatory Affairs and Chief Compliance Officer for an investment advisory firm and as a Staff Attorney with the United States Securities and Exchange Commission’s Division of Enforcement.
 Bill earned a BA in Political Science and his Juris Doctorate from the University of North Carolina at Chapel Hill.
 He is a member of the American Bar Association as well as the District of Columbia and North Carolina Bar Associations.
-Bill and his wife, Erin, live in Washington, DC and are new parents to their son Isaac.
+Bill, his wife, Erin, and their rambunctious toddler Isaac live in Washington, DC.
 Bill and Erin volunteered at DIG’s site on Ometepe Island, Nicaragua.

 Stephanie Kaplan - Board Member & Marketing Committee Chair